 Exciting opportunities exist at the interface of laboratory research and clinical investigation, and we are particularly focused on enhancing translational – “bench to bedside and back” – research that enables us to apply fundamental discoveries to better quality patient care and to conduct fundamental research informed by clinical observations.
 The collaborative culture in the Department and throughout Vanderbilt encourages even our most highly specialized researchers to work as part of multi-disciplinary teams to solve complex biomedical problems.

-As of NIH FY15 the Department ranked 4th among departments of medicine in schools of medicine in funding from the National Institutes of Health (NIH), and our diverse research portfolio was supported by more than $237M in external research funding in FY16, a 2% increase over the prior year.
-In July 2016 Vanderbilt Department of Medicine faculty were awarded an additional $21.7M/year in large grants to support precision medicine, trials development, recruiting, and breast cancer research in African-American women.
-Beginning in NIH FY16 the clinical departments in Vanderbilt University Medical Center will not appear in U.S. medical school rankings, but we will continue to publish our data.
+As of NIH FY16 the Department ranked 2nd among departments of medicine in funding from the National Institutes of Health (NIH), and our diverse research portfolio was supported by more than $161 million in NIH funding.
 To read about some of the latest scientific accomplishments of Department faculty and other research news, see Recent Discoveries and Kudos.